 2. Play with scale with oversized paper decorations

 Paper decorations have been a huge Christmas tree trend in recent years, and the bigger the better seems to be the rule.
-They are great for filling in any gaps you might have too and are a really easy Christmas tree topper idea.
+They are great for filling in any gaps you might have too and are a really easy Christmas tree topper idea, also looking great on white Christmas trees.
 You can pick up handy sets from places like Not on the High Street (opens in new tab)in loads of different colors, patterns, and sizes, so you have plenty to put around the tree and pop one on the top too.
 To make it even more of a show stopper tie a collection of the decorations together and string them off the top branch.

 3. Contrast colors with your tree decor and topper